j1m-renwick/mgeneratejs/README.md

 ## Advanced Templates

-TBD.
+### Handlebar rendering

-In short, you can use handlebar template strings to build even more complex values, e.g.
+You can use handlebar template strings to build even more complex values, e.g.

 ```